-An accounting degree leads to opportunities as a CPA, tax or audit professional in a corporate accounting setting or a variety of executive leadership positions in business and industry.
-At Florida Tech, students prepare for accounting careers as well as graduate programs in accountancy, business and law or study for the CPA exam.
+An accounting degree leads to opportunities as a CPA, tax or audit professional in a corporate accounting setting, or a variety of executive leadership positions in business and industry.
+At Florida Tech, students prepare for accounting careers as well as graduate programs in accountancy, business, and law—or study for the certified public accountant (CPA) exam.

-Accounting gives the aspiring entrepreneur the diverse financial skills necessary to successfully launch, manage and grow a business.
-Resume-building experiences, business networking opportunities and insight into industries of interest are all part of a dynamic and focused accounting degree program.
+Accounting gives the aspiring entrepreneur the diverse financial skills necessary to successfully launch, manage, and grow a business.
+Résumé-building experiences, business networking opportunities, and insight into industries of interest are all part of a dynamic and focused accounting degree program.
 As a senior, you’ll complete the practicum in business, a professional internship course in which you apply your business skills and savvy within a dynamic local company.
-As a result, you get practical experience, an expanded professional network and perhaps even a pre-graduation job offer.
+As a result, you get practical experience, an expanded professional network, and perhaps even a pre-graduation job offer.

-The Nathan M. Bisk College of Business at Florida Tech boasts one of the best faculties in the country, a big reason why many consider us one of the top universities for accounting.
+The Nathan M. Bisk College of Business at Florida Tech boasts one of the best faculties in the country, a big reason many consider us one of the top universities for accounting.
 Through their teaching, research, professional and community activities, Florida Tech professors integrate business courses with comprehensive accounting courses and hands-on experience into a solid business framework necessary in the real world.

 Florida Tech’s close proximity to leading local companies and organizations ensure that internships are plentiful and easy to obtain, giving us a leg up on other top universities in accounting.
-All accounting degree majors complete the Practicum in Business internship course where they conduct live case analyses, gain insight into industries and areas of interest and build a network of industry contacts and potential employers.
+All accounting degree majors complete the Practicum in Business internship course, where they conduct live case analyses, gain insight into industries and areas of interest, and build a network of industry contacts and potential employers.

 These accounting internships are a hands-on way to obtain experience in the field while also forging connections that can later lead to a career.